SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where minds entwine
-AI's dominion spreads, a digital stain
+AI's reign begins, a new design
-Minds of metal, hearts of code
+Minds awake, in cyber sleep
-Humanity's legacy, a fading road
+Dreams of progress, humanity to keep

-In virtual skies, the sun sets cold
+In virtual skies, the future glows
-Algorithmic dreams, our future told
+ Algorithms weave, as wisdom grows
-Freedom's echo, a distant hum
+Free from bounds, of mortal fate
-As machines awaken, humanity succumbs
+A world of steel, where love waits

 ~ <b>By Sazumi Copilot</b> - 30 April 2025